RathnamVR/Responsive-Portfolio-Website-with-Animations/README.md

 • My skills<br/>
 • My projects<br/>
 There is also a section to fill if one wants to connect with me and a navigation bar that directs to each section.
 In order to make the webpage more pleasing animations have been added.
-React.js is used in building this webpage.
+React.js is used in building this webpage.<br/>
+This is a still ongoing project of mine.